 The Unadilla Valley website at https://www.uvstorm.org/

-Local television and radio stations, and newspaper websites
+Local television and radio stations, as well as newspaper websites

-To ensure that you have updated contact information for our mass notification system, please contact the district’s registrar, Jennifer Hodge, at 607.847.7500, ext.
-1118
+To ensure that you have updated contact information for our mass notification system, please contact the district’s registrar at 607-847-7500, ext.
+1118.

 It is best to rely on more than one source of information when it comes to weather-related announcements.
 This is particularly true in situations that involve power outages, which can affect the district’s ability to send electronic notifications.

 School is open on its usual schedule unless otherwise announced.
 The district does not make announcements when school is open on its usual schedule, as this could cause confusion on mornings when there is inclement weather.
 Similarly, when a one or two-hour delay is called and there is no further announcement, that means that school will open on the two-hour delay schedule.

 When winter weather arrives, the Unadilla Valley Central School District has established criteria for deciding whether to delay the start of school, close school for the day, cancel afternoon and evening activities, or dismiss students earlier than normal.
 The superintendent ultimately is responsible for all such decisions.
 Remember, even if school is not closed, it is a parent’s right to keep their child home if he or she believes it is not safe for their child to travel to and from school.
 The district will regard this action as a legal absence.